kauri-io/Content/IPFS 101/Installing.md

 ## Basic Commands

-The quick start guide gives a list of all the commands to get started in IPFS.
+Note: The quick start guide from the readme file, gives a list of all commands to assist with getting started.

 ### Creating & Adding a File to IPFS